CLOSED FOR THE SEASON • Information may be outdated. Add this

 3. We welcome all filmmakers to be present at the Festival to represent their film and invite them to participate in a question and answer session following the screening.
 However, not being available to be present at the screening will not be a factor in whether your film will be chosen, nor will it affect its eligibility to be recognized for an achievement award.

-4. Each selected film receives one (1) Filmmaker Pass, reserved for the Director.
+4. Each selected film receives one (1) Filmmaker Pass good for entry to the screening of their film, reserved for the Director.
 If the director chooses not to use the pass, it may be given to the Producer.

-This pass can be used to attend the screening of their film. *This is not a Full Festival Pass.
+This pass can be used to attend the screening of their film/film block only. *This is not a Full Festival Pass.

 If the director or producer cannot attend, the pass may be used by the writer.

-*(Due to financial and budgetary reasons the PWFF can no longer provide complimentary festival passes for filmmakers to attend all the events of the festival.
+*(Due to financial and budgetary reasons the PWFF no longer provides complimentary festival passes for filmmakers to attend all the events of the festival.
 We do welcome all filmmakers to attend as many events as possible, or to buy a full festival pass.)

 All directors, producers and cast will be admitted to the Sunday night PWFF Awards Ceremony.